hcoohb/hass-yeelightbt/README.md

 7. Restart HA
 8. Reinstall the yeelight_bt integration and find the light through a scan.
 9. check the logs and report.
 Thanks

+# Other info

+Originally based on the work by Teemu Rytilahti [python-yeelightbt](https://github.com/rytilahti/python-yeelightbt), it has been completely re-written to improve stability and only focuses on the integration with HA.